CAGab/plLavanderProject/README.md

 # plLavanderProject

-Student Information and Attendance Checker
+Student Information and Attendance Checker (SIAC)

 An app intended to keep record a list of students in a class along with their full name and respective student code.